UniversalDependencies/docs/_it/feat/Poss.md

 udver: '2'
 ---

-Boolean feature of pronouns or adjectives.It tells whether the word is possessive.
+Boolean feature of pronouns or adjectives.
+It tells whether the word is possessive.

 ### <a name="Yes">`Yes`</a>: it is possessive